-Utilizing Bloomberg’s unparalleled global data, analysis and news resources, Bloomberg Invest London engages the smartest people in finance, economics, and markets to tackle the most complicated issues head-on, helping institutional investors make profitable decisions in 2018 and beyond.
+Utilizing Bloomberg’s unparalleled global data, analysis and news resources, Bloomberg Invest London engages thought-provoking people in finance, economics, and markets to tackle the most complicated issues head-on, helping institutional investors make profitable decisions in 2018 and beyond.

 October 10 - Wednesday

 Geopolitical Gyrations: Shifting Alliances, Renegotiated Trade Deals and Upheaval in the Post-War World Order